How Does Rent to Own Work for Home Buyers

 Rent-to-own sits between renting and buying: you move in now and—if the agreement allows—purchase later at a price or formula set in advance.
 It’s a way to live in the home while building the borrower profile a lender will want to see.

 Most arrangements include an up-front option fee to reserve your right to buy and may allocate part of monthly payments as rent credits that count only if you close.
 Contracts differ on repairs, timelines, and what happens if plans change, so clarity and documentation are non-negotiable.
-The goal is simple: gain time in the home you want while you prepare to qualify.

 Key Points